-Innovation and Success Factors Identified strong points Inclusion is built on mutual respect and understanding with the PRUS approach.
+Innovation and Success Factors

+Identified strong points Inclusion is built on mutual respect and understanding with the PRUS approach.
 This approach means that better inclusion increases learning outcomes, but also the sense of belonging and well-being.

+Challenges

-Challenges Identified problems/obstacles It needs commitment and understanding from school leadership (or at least teachers) that for the inclusion of vulnerable children the school needs to change and embrace their cultural registers.
+ldentified problems/obstacles It needs commitment and understanding from school leadership (or at least teachers) that for the inclusion of vulnerable children the school needs to change and embrace their cultural registers.
 Otherwise there is a major resistance of teacher to be mentored by vulnerable parents.
 Lessons learned Evaluation The implementation of pilots was evaluated by participants as well as project partners, and the programme has been evaluated as successful.
 It was also chosen as a global inspiring practice in the most recent education innovation publication of the Brookings Institute and was chosen as one of the 12 most innovative parental engagement inclusion practices globally by HundrED.
 Opinion Innovation The innovative element is in teachers being mentored and coached by parents with very different cultural backgrounds and much lower levels of formal education.
 Effectiveness In the schools that have implemented the PRUS model, better grades, less truancy, fewer behavioural problems and an increased level of student well-being was reported regardless the fact that in some countries the implementation actually took place in the school closure period.

-Sustainability highly depends on mentor managers who can recruit and train parents in subsequent years.
+Sustainability Sustainability highly depends on mentor managers who can recruit and train parents in subsequent years.
 It is unlikely that mentor parents will dedicate time to mentoring new parents, however, there is willingness to mentor and coach new teachers.
-It can be (and being) implemented in any school system or context. r r ł
+Replicability It can be (and being) implemented in any school system or context.
+Potential for learning or transfer for schools wanting to be more inclusive Schools could utilise the experiences with training by members of the inclusion target group